cedricwalter/cedricwalter.github.io/_posts/2004-12-25-neo-geo-faq-chris-mullins.md

  Cartridge.
 One can’t put the MVS Trackball game cart into a regular MVS board, as it will not work.
 There are
  no other games planned on the trackball platform.

-## —-I want to get an MVS system (Arcade machine or Super Gun-&gt;MVS board), but where, or how do I go
+## —-I want to get an MVS system (Arcade machine or Super Gun->MVS board), but where, or how do I go
  about finding one?

  That’s a tough call.
 First, decide if you have enough money ($600 or so for a newer 1-slot machine with a 25″